LucidNebula/Epidemic-Sim/README.md

 For a more detailed breakdown of this project, you may check the "Simulation Study.pdf" file included in the zip.
 Alternatively, it has been uploaded as a standalone pdf for viewing.

-(I'll edit this later to make it pretty)